icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [Infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in your CLI and pull requests.
 - [inframap](https://github.com/cycloidio/inframap) - Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
 - [json2hcl](https://github.com/kvz/json2hcl) - Convert JSON to HCL and vice versa. :ghost:
-- [modules.tf](https://modules.tf/) - Infrastructure as code generator - from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app) to Terraform.
-[Source code](https://github.com/antonbabenko/modules.tf-lambda).
+- [modules.tf-lambda](https://github.com/antonbabenko/modules.tf-lambda) - Infrastructure as code generator from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app) to Terraform.
 - [para](https://github.com/paraterraform/para) - The missing 3rd-party plugin manager and a "swiss army knife" for Terraform/Terragrunt - just 1 tool to facilitate all workflows. :skull:
 - [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform) - pre-commit git hooks to take care of Terraform configurations (auto-format, validate, update docs).
 - [pretf](https://github.com/raymondbutcher/pretf) - drop-in Terraform wrapper that generates Terraform configuration with Python.
 See [pretf documentation](https://pretf.readthedocs.io/en/latest/)